FartLabs/fartlabs.org/blog/hackathon.md

 ### Most futuristic: Scale of FartLabs

-Scale of FartLabs visualizes the progression and complexity of FartLabs concepts, showcasing how ideas expand in scale, scope, and imagination we evolve.
-Scale of FartLabs showcases the infinite possibilities of the FartLabs ecosystem, utilizing `@fartlabs/rt` for server-side rendering (SSR).
+The **Scale of FartLabs**, inspired by "The Scale of the Universe", illustrates the origins and evolution of FartLabs' foundational concepts, highlighting how ideas expand in scale, scope, and impact as we evolve.
+It leverages `@fartlabs/rt` for server-side rendering (SSR).

 ### Best use of FartLabs tech: Kusai